 Lillypadders are artists who make use of a limited stay to Oregon to push forward their careers.
-Miranda July is a classic lillypadder, as was Clark Gable, Callie Khouri and Eric Bogosian.
-John Varley and Chuck Palahniuk made the most of long stays in Oregon, but since they now live elsewhere, they fall within the lillypadder classification.
+Miranda July is a classic lillypadder, as was Clark Gable, Callie Khouri, Jon Jost and Eric Bogosian.
+John Varley made the most of a long stay in Oregon, but since he now lives elsewhere, he falls within the lillypadder classification.

 Edward Everett Horton (above) left Columbia University to pursue an acting career, which quest brought him to Portland, where he performed with the Baker Stock Company.
-He leapt from the Portland to Hollywood (this was during the silent era) and the rest, as they say, is history.
+He leapt from the Portland to Hollywood and the rest, as they say, is history.

 Portland continued to have a strong fan base for Horton.
 In the 1940’s he was invited to serve as Grand Marshal for the Rose Festival Parade.